iamcraz/Accounting/README.md

-Hi, its a basic Accounting app and worked with Persian language .
+Hi, its a basic Windows form Accounting app and worked with Persian language .